 Declaration of Authorship

 All persons designated as authors should have participated sufficiently in the work and should have made a substantial, direct, and intellectual contribution to the work.
-Journal of Infectiology believes that the authorship is justified when the following criteria are fulfilled:
+Journal of Infectiology and Epidemiology believes that the authorship is justified when the following criteria are fulfilled:

 - All authors should contribute to conception, design, analysis and/or interpretation of the data

 - All authors should participate in drafting the article and revising it critically for important intellectual content